 - There is no food or drinking water available on the trail so bring enough with you.

-- Wear proper clothing and sturdy hiking boots!
+- Wear proper clothing (bring enough layers) and sturdy hiking boots!

 - Start your hike early.
 On a nice sunny day there can be lots of people on the track and parking can be a bit of a problem.
 We arrived at the parking lot around 8am and managed to secure the last available official spot.
 When we got back there were cars parked along the road for almost two kilometers, so don’t be late!